 Verify that the DS pods are all running:

 $ kubectl get pods NAME READY STATUS RESTARTS AGE ... userstore-0 1/1 Running 0 11m userstore-1 0/1 Running 0 4m

 To manually restore DS data, use a backup from the backup volume.

 First, run the list-backup.sh to list the backups available

 on your local backup volume.
-Then, run either the restore
+Then, run the restore

 command in the

-For more information about the restore command and the
+For more information about the restore command, see the

 ForgeRock Directory Server